Bill Clinton optimistic about Stormont restoration

 The party said the deal weakened Northern Irelands' position in the United Kingdom.

-Mr Clinton met Mr Donaldson at Queen's University Belfast where a three-day conference to mark the anniversary of the Good Friday Agreement is under way.
+Mr Clinton met Mr Donaldson in Belfast, where a three-day conference to mark the anniversary of the Good Friday Agreement is under way.

 "I left that meeting [with Sir Jeffrey] more optimistic than I entered it," he said.